of America's most cherished renewable resources.

 The Wild Turkey Population Dynamics Research Project transcript available upon request.

 Ben Tennison of Western Mule Magazine hunts turkeys in the fall with his Missouri Jumping Mule.
 "When I see a flock across a field I just ride slowly towards them.
 Generally the flock will go into the woods where they're all bunched up.
 That's when I run my mule at them full speed, and if we get a good scatter, I tie up my mule a ways away, sit down and call the flock back.
 It doesn't always work, but it sure beats trying to run at them myself, especially at my age."

 Ben fully agrees Missouri should allow dogs in the fall.
 Photos © Western Mule Magazine.

 Starting in the fall of 2005 Missouri will have a longer season, and hunters can take both birds the same day.

-their flesh which they had lost by sitting, the gobblers
+recovered their flesh which they had lost by sitting, the gobblers have

-form themselves into flocks, or gangs as the forest
+strong they gradually form themselves into flocks, or gangs as the

-settlers and hunters call them, frequently as many as a
+forest settlers and hunters call them, frequently as many as a hundred

 "But there is another kind of sport better suited to the winter months before the gobblers would answer a call: and that is, hunting them with a properly trained turkey dog.
 A well-trained dog will never range very far from his master till he finds the warm scent of a single turkey or a flock.
 Then he will start upon the trail without giving tongue until he finds the game.
 He will then run on, and by continual yelping, compel it to ascend some tree."
 1866 A Hunter's Experiences in the Southern States of America